Pressure equipment compliance in WA isn’t complicated — it’s just either explained badly, or not at all!

 One of the ways to demonstrate compliance is via regular inspections of plant assets to ensure their ongoing integrity and suitability for continued service.

-Strictly speaking, the Regulations don't require AS3788, leaving Owner/Users to determine how to demonstrate adherence to the Regulations, and whilst not required, AS3788 provides a basis from which to work towards compliance with the Regulations.
+Strictly speaking, the Regulations don't require AS3788, leaving Owner/Users to determine how to demonstrate adherence to the Regulations.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.